snowplow-archive/snowplow.github.com/_posts/2016-11-15-snowplow-r85-metamorphosis-released-with-beta-apache-kafka-support.md

 * Adding a Kafka sink to the Scala Stream Collector
 * Adding a Kafka source and a Kafka sink to Stream Enrich

-Between these two components, it is now possible to stand up a Kafka-based pipeline, from event tracking through to a Kafka topic containing Snowplow enriched events.
+Between these two components, it is now possible to stand up a Kafka-based pipeline, from Snowplow event tracking through to a Kafka topic containing Snowplow enriched events.
 This has been built and tested with Kafka v0.10.1.0.
 As of this release, we have not gone further than this - for example into sinking events from Kafka into our supported storage targets.

 **Please note that this Kafka support is extremely beta - we want you to use it and test it; do not use it in production.**